-This post, How to Bond with your Puppy is sponsored by © Nature’s Recipe, LLC., all opinions are my own.
+This post, How to Bond with your Puppy is sponsored by Babbleboxx on behalf of Amazon Prime Video

 The other day I had a realization.
 While I love our new puppy Addison, I have not fully bonded with her.
 I was talking to a friend who is going through a divorce about who is going to get their dog and she mentioned she did not think her husband had a very strong bond with their dog because he was still mourning the loss of their last one.
 And it hit me I think I have the same problem.

 My last puppy, McKenzie, was like my first child.
 I got her as a graduation present for myself when she was only 8 weeks old.
 I will never forget when my roommate and I drove to Canton, Georgia to pick her up.
 She was so tiny and so nervous.
 She was salivating all over my shoulder.
 When I got her, I was working part time and studying for the GRE, so I was home all the time.
 Since she was less than 10 lbs, I took her everywhere with me.
 Yes, I was that girl with a white fluffy dog in a purse.
 She traveled all over the country with me and was my buddy.
 When she passed away, I was devastated.
 I did not want to come home because everything in my house reminded me of her and how she was gone.

 At first, I focused on all the benefits of not having a dog.
 We no longer had to rush home, we could travel with ease.
 There was no chance of an accident.
 The thought of B growing up without a dog was sad for us, so we started our search for the perfect family dog.
 We had already been talking about getting a Goldendoodle when Mac was still alive, so we knew that was the breed we wanted.
 We also wanted to adopt but figured it would be difficult to find one since they are such a popular breed.